Starmam1717/Spotify/README.md

-# Spotify
+# Spotify (In Progress)
-Applying machine learning algorithms to Spotify top 100 songs over the years.
+Applying machine learning algorithms to Spotify top 100 songs in 2023.